iRaindrop/RepoFind/README.md

 # RepoJack

-Scripts for searching metadata and content in repository files.
+Scripts for searching and managing repository content and metadata.

 ## RepoFind.ps1